 The sample size for our CUPID 2 trial is based on Monte Carlo simulations so that approximately 250 patients with an estimated total of 186 heart failure-related hospitalizations, should provide at least 83% power at the 0.05 two-sided significance level to detect at least a 45% risk reduction (hazard ratio of 0.55) based on time-to-recurrent heart failure-related hospitalizations in the presence of the terminal events.
 The assumed magnitude of treatment effect is based on the data from published studies in heart failure patients and a conservative estimate of the anticipated magnitude of effect of MYDICAR based on 12-month results from CUPID 1 that showed an 88% reduction in recurrent clinical events adjusted for correlated terminal events with high-dose MYDICAR compared to placebo.
-We expect to complete enrollment of this trial in the first half of 2014 and announce results in mid-2015.
+We expect to complete enrollment of this trial by the end of February 2014 and announce results in April 2015.

 Upon completion of our CUPID 2 trial, the results will be discussed with the FDA and the EMA with the possibility that MYDICAR could potentially qualify for approval if the trial outcome demonstrates substantial reduction in recurrent heart failure-related hospitalizations and concordant trends in reduction in and/or delay of terminal events overall, and death in particular.
 However, if the FDA requires a further trial, we have an SPA in place for an approximately 572-patient Phase 3 pivotal trial using the same endpoint as in our CUPID 2 trial.
-We believe the results of one or both of these trials could support submission of a BLA and a Marketing Authorization Application, or MAA, filing for MYDICAR for the treatment of systolic heart failure.
+We believe the results of one or both of these trials could support submission of a BLA for MYDICAR for the treatment of systolic heart failure.
+In November 2013, the EMA indicated that if MYDICAR demonstrates a substantial and highly significant treatment effect in the advanced heart failure population, and no untoward effects attributable to MYDICAR are observed, a safety database of approximately 205-230 subjects may be sufficient for a safety assessment to allow for acceptance of an MAA for MYDICAR for the treatment of systolic heart failure.
+We therefore believe that, if the above conditions are met, a Phase 3 trial may not be required for marketing approval in Europe.
 However, there can be no assurance that regulatory agencies will not require one or more additional clinical trials prior to granting regulatory approval.